 When completing due diligence on Ichak Adizes, his former partner, Gerry Faust surfaced.
 Because I was not comfortable entering into an association with the Adizes Institute, but greatly admired their work, I decided to investigate Faust Management Corporation.

 Gerry and Ichak had been partners for an extended period.
 Gerry was a long time researcher in organizational psychology and had developed the research instruments as well as the diagnostic instruments that brought Corporate LifeCycles from a theoretical model to a vital set of tools that managers can use to improve their companies.
 My initial meeting with Gerry in San Diego was scheduled for 15 minutes (“all the time he has”) and went for 1.5 hours.
 It was one of those magical meetings in which two minds meld and cook together.
-We became associates and friends and have remained so ever since, collaborating on a number of client projects and tools together.
+We became associates and friends and remained so until his passing in November of 2019, collaborating on a number of client projects and tools together.